caubenondo/readme-generator/output/readme.md

   ## Installation <a name='Installation'></a>
   To install necessary dependencies, run the following command:
   ```
-    npm install
+    npm i
   ```

   ## Usage <a name='Usage'></a>
-  this is the extra info
+  This project is a backbone API, which doesn't handle the Auth or Security for your app.
+Please read through the files before implementing this project to yours.

   ## License <a name='License'></a>
   The project is under [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing <a name='Contributing'></a>
-  It's only me coding this project
+  Contact me via info below if you want to contribute to this project.

   ## Tests <a name='Tests'></a>
   To run tests, run the following command:
   ```
-    npm test
+    npm run dev
   ```

   ## Questions <a name='Questions'></a>